 Visiting Ipoh, one should not miss out on the local food.
 In a quest to hunt for the list of food recommended on the internet, Hasner found himself trying out bean sprout chicken, Hakka noodles and char kway teow from different vendors.
 Smiling sheepishly, he said, “Suffice to say, I ate far too much of each!”

-Note: An edited version of this article [Ipoh, an eye opener] was published on 22nd August, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Ipoh, an eye opener] was published on 22nd August, 2015, in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.